 1. Education & Outreach

-NDOR conducts a number of educational efforts to inform its employees and the public it serves.
+NDOT conducts a number of educational efforts to inform its employees and the public it serves.
 Education & outreach activities include manuals, brochures, newsletters, training & certification workshops, conference sponsorships, the utilization of databases for measuring effectiveness, and our Stormwater website.
-The following link will provide you with additional information related to NDOR’s education and outreach program:
+The following link will provide you with additional information related to NDOT’s education and outreach program:

 2. Public Participation & Involvement

 The goal of the Public Education, Outreach and Involvement Program is to distribute messages that will result in practices implemented which prevent stormwater pollution and, when appropriate, engage the target audience into the process of developing, improving, and providing stormwater management Best Management Practices.